 Many people will be using the chat function in Teams, Collaborate or Zoom.
 It can be hard to keep track of that & deliver content.
 Consider using student moderators to support the chat, and summarise any important questions for scheduled QnAs through the session. @ChrisHeadleand pic.twitter.com/wNd2NSKFet

 If I want to use ‘HyFlex Learning’, what tools would you recommend?

-To work effectively, we would recommend using Collaborate Ultra and if possible to use one of the nine rooms on campus with a wireless mic pack and cameras.
+To work effectively, we would recommend using Microsoft Teams and if possible to use one of the nine rooms on campus with a wireless mic pack and cameras.
 This will help online students be able to hear your lecture clearly but will also provide them with an image of the classroom.
 If you are teaching in a standard lecture room.
 It is important that you stay close to the microphone so that the online students can still benefit from the lecture.

 I’m using ‘Hyflex Learning’ and I want to give information back to both groups as well as gather information from them but i’m not sure how to do this.
 What can I do?